MrStevenSmith/Trident-WordPress-Application/exercise 2/README.md

 cluster1::>
 ```

-Now create a clone of the WordPress volume, which ends 7207a.
+Now create a clone of the WordPress volume, which in the above example ends 7207a.
 We will name the clone trident_pvc_wordpress.

 (Be sure to rename the parent-volume to match yours)